aerogear/graphback/docs/intro/template.md

 ---
 id: template
-title: Creating your client and server application from template
+title: Create client and server application from template
-sidebar_label: Create app from template
+sidebar_label: Init from Boilerplate
 ---

 ### Start new project using Graphback and GraphQL CLI

-The best way to start with Graphback is to choose one of the project boilerplates available as part of GraphQL CLI.
+The best way to start with Graphback is to choose one of the project boilerplates available as part of official GraphQL CLI.
 GraphQL CLI is an very poular command line tool that integrates Graphback and other community libraries offering a comprehensive way to work with GraphQL APIs.
 You can use any of the available GraphQL CLI templates to bootstrap Graphback enabled project.